 Reel-fed offset litho printing.
 Three main systems of presses exist blanket-to-blanket in which two plate and two blanket cylinders per unit print and perfect the web of paper or board; three-cylinder system in which plate, blanket and impression cylinders operate in the usual manner to print one side of the paper or board; and satellite or planetary systems in which two, three or four plate and blanket cylinders are arranged around a common impression cylinders to print one side of the web in several colours.

-This is a fully made up, printed proof.
+This is a fully made up, printed proof (normally the litho printing process).
 The same machine and materials will be used as for the finished product.
 Whilst this is quite expensive, it does leave you with an exact mock-up of what is to be printed.
 This is suitable for colour checking.
 Only recommended for large runs and specialist items.